 Plastic sheets over old tile:

-Workers Compensation and government rules regarding the disposal of older drywall has added additional expense to home owners and contractors for simple bathroom renovations.
-So some bathroom renovation companies simply fasten thin sheets of plastic over old tile and wall board to avoid the expense of removing it.
-The concealed old plumbing fixtures are left in place and easily repaired problems are never fixed.
-The sales pitch is your saving money and its sparing you from a lengthy messy bathroom renovation, but it can still cost close to $8,000.00 for just hundreds of dollars in material and a days labor.
+Simply fastening thin sheets of plastic over old tile and wall board to avoid the expense of removing and properly disposing of the material is being seen more frequently.
+Concealed old plumbing fixtures are often left in place and easily repaired problems are never fixed.
+The sales pitch is your saving money and its sparing you from a lengthy messy bathroom renovation, but it can still cost close to $8,000.00 or more for just hundreds of dollars in material and a days labor!

 When renovating bathrooms and replacing a tub with an accessible shower the demolition in most cases involves the removal of a tiled tub surround.
 Even after decades of use the tile is in good condition and except for perhaps the color or style being dated it looks like new!
 We can’t say the same for the plastic showers we’ve ripped out, there faded, scratched and tired looking.